Abhinav-pandey1729/CS786/Assignment 3/Readme.md

-This assignment took the lif eout of us and I dont have the solution of Q1. that is left to you, O Seeker of the Truth!
+This assignment took the life out of us and I don't have the solution of Q1.
+That is left to you, O Seeker of the Truth!